GaryG484/Kickstart-Analysis-Mod-1/README.md

-# Kickstart-Analysis-Mod-1
+# An analysis of Kickstart campaigns.
-Module 1: preforming analysis of Kickstarter data.
+Performing analysis of Kickstarter data for theaters.